 A.J.
-Khaw is a Brooklyn-based musician who has performed in Uganda, South Africa, China, Mexico and throughout the United States.
+Khaw is a Philadelphia-based musician who has performed in Uganda, South Africa, China, Mexico and throughout the United States.
 He is a pianist, organist, composer, accompanist, and instructor.
 He was Music Director for Soil Beneath: An Empirical Decay (2020), an off-Broadway production at Primary Stages.
-A.J. co-composed the score for The Unwritten Law, a choreopoem by Broadway beatboxer Chesney Snow, and he has performed in the show since its 2017 debut and was Music Director for a development workshop at Two River Theater in 2021.
+A.J. co-composed the score for The Unwritten Law, a choreopoem by Broadway beatboxer Chesney Snow.
+He has performed in the show since its 2017 debut and was Music Director for a development workshop at Two River Theater in 2021.
 He has collaborated with soprano Gian-Carla Tisera (Gypsy Freedom Project, Luminosa Project), singer/songwriter Lucas Kane Hall, and alt-Americana artist Dylan Charles.
 He performs on keyboards in the bands, We are Warriors and Hollow Engine.
 A.J. is a faculty member at the American Musical and Dramatic Academy.

 In Atlanta he founded the jazz/funk quartet Jazznomad, performed in various classical chamber ensembles, and served as house pianist at Churchill Grounds Jazz Club.